-Recent declines in canopy cover are most likely due to natural factors such as extended drought periods, as well as human impacts such as urban development.
+Seattle 30% by 2037 Recent declines in canopy cover are most likely attributed to natural factors such as extended drought periods, as well as human impacts such as urban development.
 To put these numbers into perspective, American Forests recommends 30% tree canopy cover within arid cities and 40% cover within humid cities.
 Since Austin lies at a climatic transition zone between humid and dry, identifying appropriate canopy levels for Austin proves difficult.
-Furthermore, municipalities which have established canopy cover goals tend to focus urban forest management resources on tree planting instead of a comprehensive approach including care, maintenance, preservation, and planning.
-Nevertheless, measuring tree canopy distribution helps to identify forest loss over time and to inform tree-planting programs in underserved communities.
+Furthermore, establishing percent canopy goals can defeat the purpose of truly sustainable urban forestry practice and can place unnecessary resources (i.e. time, money, labor) in well-intentioned but poorly planned endeavors.
+Nevertheless, measuring tree canopy distribution helps to identify forest loss over time and to inform tree planting programs in underserved communities.

 At the neighborhood level, variations in tree canopy distribution are more complex.
-Many areas with high population density actually contain some of the highest tree canopy cover (e.g., Hyde Park).
+Many areas with high population density actually contain some of the highest tree canopy cover (e.g. Hyde Park).
 In fact, residences and open space areas contain the largest shares of tree canopy cover in Austin.
 The map on the following page shows a clear distinction between east and west Austin with greater tree canopy cover occurring in west Austin, and lower tree canopy cover occurring in east Austin.
 For instance, the Edwards Plateau region to the west contains the majority canopy coverage at 165,595 acres while the Blackland Prairie region to the east contains only 44,148 acres of tree canopy cover.
-This pattern is consistent with the natural and cultural histories of Central Texas, and reflects the dominance of agricultural practices resulting in fewer trees occurring in far east Austin.
+This pattern is consistent with the natural and cultural histories of Central Texas, and reflects the domination of agricultural practices resulting in fewer trees, occurring in far east Austin.
 Additionally, the prevalence of high canopy cover may reflect distributions of wealthier neighborhoods in west Austin while lower canopy cover percentages reflect distributions of less affluent neighborhoods in east Austin.
-Studies show a positive relationship between income and the demand for trees as rich communities have larger budgets and larger private lot sizes for trees to grow (Zhu and Zhang, 2008).
+Studies show a positive relationship between income and the demand for trees as rich communities have larger budgets and larger private lot sizes for trees to grow (Zhu & Zhang, 2008).